Vung Tau Ho Chi Minh City, Vietnam Travel Guide

 A simple "Xin chào" (hello) suits most situations.
 A slight nod or polite bow may accompany it.
 Handshakes are common, especially in formal settings or when meeting new people.

-Generally, photography of landscapes, street scenes, and landmarks is fine.
+Generally, taking pictures of landscapes, street scenes, and landmarks is fine.
 Do not photograph military installations or anything related to national security.

 Travelers with mobility challenges may find accessibility in A Coastal city near ho chi minh city limited, requiring careful planning.